MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Finding-Information-in-Help.md

 ms.assetid: eed9b7a3-be49-42ca-ab9d-d4a600fab7bc
 caps.latest.revision: 28
 ---
-# Finding Information in Help-duplicate
+# Finding Information in Help
 There are several ways to access Help information in [!INCLUDE[navnow](includes/navnow_md.md)].

 ## F1 Key